 Automated Test Equipment

-Specifically for USB 3.2 and USB4 cables and connectors, Allion developed the Cable-Connector Allion Multiport Switch (CAMS), which can be used with a network analyzer and Get_iPar (Intel) for high frequency automated tests.
+Specifically for USB 3.2 and USB4 cables and connectors, Allion developed the Allion Cable-Connector Multiport System (ACMS), which can be used with a network analyzer and Get_iPar (Intel) for high frequency automated tests.

 Aside from certification testing, Allion also provides debugging services, compatibility and interoperability tests, and other USB consulting services.